10 benefits of UAE free zones

 - Corporate tax exemptions for up to 50 years

-- Eligibility to apply UAE Tax Residency Certificate
+- Eligibility to apply for the UAE Tax Residency Certificate

 Dubai International Financial Centre (“DIFC”)